8 Errors that Increase the Bounce Rate

-If your website generates traffic but the session is concise, chances are you’re making several errors that increase the bounce rate.
-The bounce rate consists of the percentage of user abandonment when they enter your digital space.
-Several factors affect this situation, such as web design, poor content, usability, upload speed, etc. In this post, I indicate the errors that you should avoid on your website.
+If your website generates traffic, but the session is concise, chances are you’re making several errors that increase the bounce rate.
+The bounce rate is the percentage of user abandonment when entering your digital space.
+Several factors, such as web design, poor content, usability, upload speed, etc., affect this situation.
+In this post, I indicate the errors you should avoid on your website.

-You’ve probably wondered why visitors come to your website and don’t stay.
+You’ve probably wondered why visitors don’t visit your website.
 This is because your blog is making a set of errors that increase the bounce rate.
 For example, your website’s contents are difficult to understand, do not add value, etc.

 What is Bounce Rate?

-A high bounce rate can have a dramatic effect on your blog’s search engine rankings, and therefore your ability to drive new readers and customers to your site.
+A high bounce rate can dramatically affect your blog’s search engine rankings and, therefore, your ability to drive new readers and customers to your site.
 For example, a study found that a bounce rate of over 75% can reduce a page’s search engine ranking to the bottom half of the second page of results.
 This means that if your key phrase is “buy organic tea” and you have a bounce rate of 75%, your page will not appear until the 7th page of search results, which is the bottom quarter of the 2nd page of search results.
 The high bounce rate problem is that potential customers who land on a page that quickly bounces them out aren’t given a chance to view your website.

 List of errors that increase your blog’s bounce rate